 - Give them the freedom and agency to explore; avoid doing their career planning for them.

-Parents can also review our 4-Year Career Action plan as a guided resource to providing support to your student.
+Parents can also review our four-year action plan as a guided resource to providing support to your student.

 Where can my student learn more about CCD events and career opportunities?